 innovative. science in cologne.

-Cologne has long counted as one Europe’s largest and most innovative scientific regions.
+Cologne is counting as one Europe’s largest and most innovative scientific regions.
 Boasting some 100,000 students and more than 40,000 science-related jobs, it is also one of Germany’s most important university and research centres.
-In addition to 16 universities, the city is also home to numerous internationally-renowned research organisations.
-One of Cologne’s key strengths is the knowledge transfer into the economy that this enables.
+This makes the science “business“ the second biggest employer with an annual financial volume of 1.65 billion Euro.
+In addition to 16 universities, the city is also home to numerous internationally renowned research organisations.
+This drives one of Cologne’s key strengths: the knowledge transfer into the economy.
 As a result, the city creates a wealth of employment opportunities at the interface between science and business.

 The University of Cologne is one of the oldest universities in Europe.
-With six faculties, 102 subjects, ten interdisciplinary research and teaching centres, close cooperation with the University Hospital Cologne and the renowned Max Planck Society and the Helmholtz Association research facilities, the University of Cologne enjoys an outstanding international and national reputation.
+With 6 faculties, 102 subjects, 10 interdisciplinary research and teaching centres, close cooperation with the University Hospital Cologne and the renowned Max Planck Society as well as the Helmholtz Association research facilities, the University of Cologne enjoys an outstanding international and national reputation.

 - Ageing and demographic change

 The Cologne Science Forum (KWR) promotes the region’s scientific and economic potential.
 Representatives of Cologne’s universities and research institutions, the City of Cologne and the Chamber of Industry and Commerce (IHK) cooperate to strengthen and improve Cologne’s image as a knowledge-centric and forward-looking city.
 The CCB welcomes this initiative and is cooperating closely with the KWR.